 - (2) d20s

 Not only are the dice distributed well to maximize dice rolling, but they are aesthetically color coded to aid new DMs and even players with recognizing the dice easily.

-Dice of Rolling is Coming to Kickstarter!
+Dice of Rolling is on Kickstarter!

 Backstory – Oh Boy!